GregoryFaust/samblaster/README.md

 1. Both side of the read pair are mapped (neither FLAG 0x4 or 0x8 is set).
 2. The *properly paired* FLAG (0x2) is not set.
-3. Secondary alignments (FLAG 0x100) are never output as discordant, although a discordant read pair can have secondary alignments associated with them.
+3. Secondary alignments (FLAG 0x100 or 0x800) are never output as discordant, although a discordant read pair can have secondary alignments associated with them.
 4. Duplicate read pairs that meet the above criteria will be output as discordant unless the **-e** option is used.

 ---